null

 Most cloth diaper routines work best when the main wash uses warm water, typically around 90–110°F (32–43°C).
 Warm water helps detergent dissolve oils and urine residues trapped inside absorbent fibers.

 Hot water up to about 130°F (54°C) may occasionally help when diapers develop odor, ammonia smell, or buildup.
-However, warm water is usually sufficient when the washing routine includes proper detergent, agitation, and load size.
+However, warm water is usually enough when the washing routine includes proper detergent, good agitation, and the correct washer load size.

-For everyday washing, warm water offers a good balance between cleaning performance and protecting waterproof layers and elastics.
+For everyday washing, warm water offers the best balance between cleaning performance and protecting elastics and waterproof layers.

 Cloth Diaper Washing Temperature Guide